 - Fax: (240) 276-7921

 - Elucidating the role of physical and chemical exposures, lifestyle, social factors and the broader environment in cancer incidence and progression

 - Cancers of the breast, prostate, colon, and rectum

 Rollins School of Public Health at Emory University

-He also formerly was with the Genetic Epidemiology Unit, National Human Genome Center, Howard University.
-In 2002, he completed postdoctoral training as a Cancer Prevention Fellow at NCI, where he worked with Applied Research Program in the Division of Cancer Control and Population Sciences (DCCPS).
+Dr. Ellison also was formerly with the Genetic Epidemiology Unit, National Human Genome Center, Howard University.
+In 2002, he completed postdoctoral training as a Cancer Prevention Fellow at NCI, where he worked with the Applied Research Program in the Division of Cancer Control and Population Sciences (DCCPS).
 Under contract with the Centers for Disease Control and Prevention (CDC), he managed the National Program of Cancer Registries-Cancer Surveillance System, which aggregated cancer incidence data and reported annually on the quality, timeliness, and completeness of state registry data.